rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter18/DMDB_BN_CH18.md

 - When a rollback is necessary, timestamps catch some problems earlier than validation, which always lets a transaction do all its internal work before considering whether the transaction must rollback.

 ## 18.10 Summary of Chapter 18

+#### Consistent Database States

+Database states that obey whatever implied or declared constraints the designers intended are called `consistent`.

+#### Consistency of Concurrent Transactions

+It is normal for several transactions to have access to a database at the same time.
+It is the job of the scheduler to assure that concurrently operating transactions also preserve the consistency of the database.

+### Schedules

+Transactions are broken into actions, mainly reading and writing from the database.
+A sequence of these actions from one or more transactions is called a `schedule`.

+#### Serial Schedules

+If transactions execute one at a time, the schedule is said to be `serial`.

+#### Serializable Schedules

+A schedule that is equivalent in its effect on the database to some serial schedule is said to be `serializable`.

+#### Conflict-Serializability

+A simple-to-test, sufficient condition for serializability is that the schedule can be made serial by a sequence of swaps of adjacent actions without conflicts.
+Such a schedule is called `conflict-serializable`.

+#### Precedence Graphs

+An easy test for conflict-serializability is to construct a `precedence graph` for the schedule.
+Nodes correspond to transactions, and there is an arc $T \rightarrow U$ if some action $T$ in the schedule conflicts with a later action of $U$.
+A schedule is conflict-serializable if and only if the precedence graph is acyclic.

+#### Locking

+The most common approach to assuring serializable schedules is to lock database elements before accessing them, and to release the lock after finishing access to the element.

+#### Two-Phase Locking

+Locking by itself does not assure serializability.
+However, `two-phase locking`, in which all transactions first enter a phase where they only acquire locks, and then enter a phase where they only release locks, will guarantee serializability.

+#### Lock Modes

+To avoid locking out transactions unnecessarily, systems usually use several lock modes, with different rules for each mode about when a lock can be granted.

+#### Compatibility Matrices

+A compatibility matrix is a useful summary of when it is legal to grant a lock in a certain lock mode.

+#### Locking Elements With a Granularity Hierarchy

+When both large and small elements - relations, disk blocks, and tuples, perhaps - may need to be locked, a warning system of locks enforces serializability.

+#### Locking Elements Arranged in a Tree

+If database elements are only accessed by moving down a tree, as in a B-tree index, then a non-two-phase locking strategy can enforce serializability.